-Waking up at a different time each day is likely to make you feel much more tired on earlier mornings.
+Waking up at a different time each day is good way to make you feel much more tired on earlier mornings.
 If you stick to a schedule, eventually you won’t even need an alarm, as your internal clock will just do its thing.
+Try your best to go to sleep at the same time and wake up at the same time each day and night.
 Also, try not to sleep in on weekends if you can help it.
 It can throw off your body’s rhythm.

 4. Create a Calming Sleep Environment

 My goal is to read for at least 30 minutes before I drift off to sleep.
 It doesn’t always happen, but when it does I feel so calm and relaxed and it helps me to get a better nights rest.
+I’ve also started using the Rogue Wood Supply Hibernate Bedtime Spray with vanilla, lavender, jasmine, tangerine and amethyst.
+It is soooo soothing and really does calm you right down.
 Maybe you’d like to take a bath, drink tea, or meditate before bed.
 Whatever it is, if you want to feel nice and refreshed in the morning, make sure it’s calming and conducive to a good sleep.